Table of contents

 The effects of heroin addiction are not limited to the individual using it.
 Often, a person who uses heroin repeatedly begins to lose touch with relationships as promises are broken and they withdraw from society.
 They often cannot escape the cycle of addiction without assistance, and that help can come through an intervention.

-How to Hold an Intervention
+How to Host a Heroin Addiction Intervention

 Participating in an intervention can be difficult and emotional, and it may not provide the desired outcome.
 However, doing nothing may lead to a far worse result.
 Here’s what you can expect before, during, and after the heroin intervention process.

-Successful interventions are the result of careful planning and should not be attempted without a trained professional.
-A trained professional, whether they are a therapist or interventionist, will know how to guide the encounter so it has the best opportunity to succeed.
+- Find a trusted and experienced interventionist: A trained professional, whether they are a therapist or interventionist, will know how to guide the encounter so it has the best opportunity to succeed.
 They are trained to interact with people who abuse substances and will endeavor to keep the intervention from spiraling out of control if tempers flare.
 By finding an interventionist or therapist who can guide the process, you are setting yourself (and the intervention) up for success.

+- Carefully plan and rehearse: Successful interventions are the result of careful planning and should not be attempted without a trained professional.
 It is important to rehearse beforehand.
 When facing a loved one who struggles with heroin, it can be difficult to express the way their addiction is hurting themselves and others.
-Writing down specific instances, speaking in the first person, outlining the consequences for not seeking treatment and providing immediate treatment options are important parts of the intervention process.
+Writing down specific instances, speaking in the first person, outlining the consequences for not seeking treatment, and providing immediate treatment options are important parts of the intervention process.
 Planning can help ensure that you effectively carry out these things.

-It is also important not to attempt the intervention while the person is high.
+- Thoughtfully time the intervention: It is also important not to attempt the intervention while the person is high.
 For your words to have an impact, the person must be as sober as possible.
 This is another reason why having a trained professional present is important: they will know when to engage and when not to.

+- Focus on responding appropriately.
 Unfortunately, there are risks to performing an intervention.
 Because of the physiological effects associated with heroin addiction, the person may feel betrayed and may lash out in anger or fear.
 If that happens, it is important to give them space to calm down.
 Once they have calmed down, try again.
 Despite how hard it might be, it is important not to give up.